The Perfect Golf Grip for Perfect Contact

 But the way you grip the club affects the way you move the club.
 Just like any other aspect of your golf setup, if you don’t get this right, nothing else you learn matters.
 You can’t nail your takeaway or conquer the transition if you don’t have a perfect golf grip.

 So I’m about to walk you through this essential skill.
-You’ll learn:
+You and your children will learn:

 Let’s start by clarifying what doesn’t work.